JinCTMac/JinCTMac/README.md

 - strong fundamentals with basic statements, joins and aggregation functions carried over from knowledge of R and pandas in Python

-- familiar with subquerying, window functions, and performing advanced joins with subqueries to improve runtime performance
+- familiar with data cleaning processes, subquerying, window functions, and performing advanced joins with subqueries to improve runtime performance

 - familiar with relational database design and schema